-As 2014 arrives, I’m making a resolution to take better care of my health.
-I know, very original right?
+As the new year arrives, I’m making a resolution to take better care of my health.
+I know, very original, right?
 Are you making the same resolution?

 Running is an inexpensive and easy sport to try if you haven’t done it before.
 Don’t let the snow and cold weather stop you from enjoying one of the forest preserves or trails that is right around the corner from your house.
 We live in one of the most beautiful counties and get to experience all four seasons to their fullest.